openmichigan/OERbit/sites/all/modules/revisioning/README.txt

 By taking advantage of the Module Grants module this module integrates better with the Workflow and Taxonomy Access Control (Lite) modules.
 This means that you can easily implement fine-grained content access control based on categories as well as workflow states.
-With Revisioning installed this all works for both published and unpublished content.
+With both Module Grants and Revisioning installed this all works for both published and unpublished content.
 There's also a "publish-pending-revision" action that may be triggered from a workflow state transition (like "in review"->"publish").
 Unlike RM, Revisioning does not require any additional database tables.